CharuKes/GDP-Per-Capita-Growth-Power-BI/README.md

-# GloBox A/B Test Analysis
+# GloBox Project

 ![GloBox Banner](https://github.com/CharuKes/globox_project/blob/main/data/globox.JPG)

 ## Overview

 Welcome to the GloBox Project repository!
-This project involves the analysis of an A/B test conducted at GloBox, a luxury global fashion giant.
-The goal was to provide data-driven recommendations for promoting the food and drink category through a website banner.
+This project revolves around the analysis of an A/B test conducted at GloBox, a luxury global fashion giant.
+The objective was to provide data-driven recommendations for promoting the food and drink category through a website banner.

 ## Project Highlights